suhaskarnik/troif/README.md

+# TROIF

+A beginner R package containing functions that I find useful in R

 # Installation

 Download the tar.gz file to your computer.
 Navigate to the file in R (using `setwd()`) and then install by using: